Simple?

 Lossy compression reduces data and data storage by 90%.

-But lossy does not approach CD quality audio.
+But lossy does not approach CD audio fidelity.
 Lossy

 audio quality ranges from a cell phone to good FM radio.